FlowFlix/FlowFlix/README.md

 # 🌊 FlowFlix

 A modern, open-source media discovery app powered by [TMDB](https://www.themoviedb.org).
-Explore, track, and find where to watch your favorite movies and shows — legally and beautifully.
+Explore, track, and find where to watch your favorite movies and shows.

 <details>
  <summary>ScreenShots</summary>